bigfirellc/thoughtbubble/readme.md

 cp thoughtbubble.conf.example thoughtbubble.conf
 ```

-Edit it to include your API token
+Edit it to include your Access Token

 ```commandline
 [thoughtbubble]